JamesOnwordi/African-Ludo/README.md

 ## The Game
 Ludo is a strategy board game for two to four players, in which the players race their four tokens from start to finish according to the rolls of a dice.
-This app is an emulation of the real board game, with the purpose of giving user the same experience and satisfaction a real ludo board would.
+This app is an emulation of the real board game, with the purpose of giving user the same experience and satisfaction a real ludo board would give.

 ## Tech Being Used
 * HTML